Mattlister/designandconquer/README.md

 and there was no maps or modals appearing.
 These are bugs I need to look into but this is a junction I came to mid project.

-### Content
+### Media and Content

-The text for each page was taken for the adventure photos were direct from Goolge and then edited by Matthew Lister.
+The text, images and videos were found on various sites for each particular venture.

+* The content was taken and used in context from actual sites running these adventures for real and so their write up's were specific for the use of promoting the products.
+* The images were searched and found on Google
+* The videos were searched for and found on Google.
+I used Vimeo videos as they're clearer than YouTube videos.

 ### Code